Skip to main content

 • Bibles

-• CD recording of “All Creatures of Our God and King” (the two suggested recordings have the traditional hymn arranged to a lively calypso/parade beat - you can preview them online at amazon.com and other websites):
+• CD recording or downloaded music file of “All Creatures of Our God and King” (the two suggested recordings have the traditional hymn arranged to a lively calypso/parade beat - you can preview them online at amazon.com and other websites):

 • Passion Worship Band.
 Passion: Hymns Ancient and Modern.
 Six Step Records, 2004.
 ASIN: B0001BS3KW.